CWALabs/SkyCMS/AWS/README.md

 - If `ACMCertificateArn` is set and `RedirectHttpToHttps` is `true`, all HTTP (80) traffic is redirected to HTTPS (443).

-## Manual DNS setup
+## Optional DNS setup (if you want your own hostnames)

+After the stack is created, you can use the CloudFront domains right away:

+- `EditorCloudFrontDomain` and `PublisherCloudFrontDomain` outputs give you two TLS-enabled domains that “just work.”

-After the stack is created, go to your DNS provider and create records pointing to the ALB:
+If you want to use your own hostnames, go to your DNS provider and create records pointing to the ALB:

 - Create an A/ALIAS (or CNAME if ALIAS is not available) for `EditorHostName` -> the value should be the `LoadBalancerDNSName` output.
 - If you set `PublisherHostName`, create another A/ALIAS (or CNAME) for it -> also pointing to `LoadBalancerDNSName`.